Robbins Annex, phone: 7433

 Monday–Friday 9:00 a.m. – 5:00 p.m. by appointment

 In case of a medical emergency, call the Bard Emergency Number at 845-758-7777 for evaluation by Bard EMS and/or transportation to Northern Dutchess Hospital.
-Students under 18 must supply parental or guardian permission for treatment in the event of an emergency.
+Students under 18 years old need to have parental authorization (on admission paperwork for Health Service) for emergency treatments.

 Health and Immunization Records Prior to registration, all students must complete a health form that includes a personal medical history, results of a physical examination by a physician or nurse practitioner, and an immunization record documented by a health care provider.
 Particular attention must be paid to current immunization for measles, mumps, and rubella as required by the New York State Department of Health.
 Students who do not comply with this requirement are not allowed to register for classes.
 Students must also sign a form required by New York State that they have been informed about the meningitis vaccine.

 Allergy Clinic Allergy injections or other prescribed medications may be administered by the Health Service by appointment.
 A written statement and schedule from the prescribing physician must be submitted.
-Injections are given under the supervision of the College physician.
-Students must supply and pay for their own medication.
+Students must supply and pay for their own medication through their allergist office.

-Medical Equipment For a fee, students may obtain the following medical equipment from the Health Service: crutches $20, canes $10, heating pads $20, peak flow meters $25, opti chambers $14, or thermometers $5.
+Medical Equipment For a fee, students may obtain the following medical equipment from the Health Service: crutches $30, canes $10, heating pads $20, peak flow meters $25, opti chambers $14, or thermometers $5.
 Students should call to make an appointment to purchase this equipment.

 Medical Syringes Students who use injection medicine, such as insulin, must properly dispose of their needles in sharps containers and not in the general trash.
-Disposing needles in the general trash places an unfair risk of needle puncture on our housekeeping workers, buildings and grounds staff, BERD staff, and your fellow hall mates.
+Disposing needles in the general trash places an unfair risk of needle puncture on Environmental Services staff, Buildings and Grounds staff and your fellow hall mates.
 The Student Health Service will provide FREE sharps containers.
 The Student Health Service will also take them back when they are full because there is regular biohazard pickup at the Health Service.
 If you have any questions or concerns, please call us at ext.
 7433.
 Improper disposal of needles will result in a fine of $50.00.

-Medical Transportation For the 2020-21 Fall Semester, students are responsible for providing their own transportation to any off-campus medical appointments.
-Students are advised to call a local taxi service and be prepared to pay the charges at the time of service.
+Medical Transportation For the 2020-21 Fall Semester, students are responsible for providing their own transportation to routine off-campus medical appointments.
+Students are advised to call a local transportation service (taxi, Uber, Lyft) and be prepared to pay the charges at the time of service.
 The Bard shuttle service is available according to a published schedule.
 Emergencies (to the ER) can be transported via a driver or by ambulance, depending on the type of medical emergency.

-Medications prescribed by the College physician or nurse practitioner are dispensed at the Health Service.
+Medications prescribed by the College physician or nurse practitioner can frequently be dispensed at the Health Service.
 Students are charged at cost for most medications dispensed at the Health Service.
 Medications are billed to the student’s Bard account.
 Prescriptions from private physicians must be filled at a local pharmacy.
 Health Service can also write prescriptions to be filled at the pharmacy.
 However, we do not prescribe psychiatric medications or medications for ADHD.
 Maintaining supplies of necessary regular medications should be planned with your psychiatrist and primary care provider.
 If you plan to stay in the local area over breaks and will lose your regular providers, or have out-of-state issues with your regular providers, you should establish care with a local psychiatrist, specialist, or primary care provider to continue your medications.